Non-existent987/tablegis/README.md

 ## Installation

-1、You can install `tablegis` from PyPI:
+1. You can install `tablegis` from PyPI:

 ```bash
 pip install tablegis
 ```

-2、Or, install the latest version directly from the GitHub repository:
+2. Or, install the latest version directly from the GitHub repository:

 ```bash
 pip install git+https://github.com/Non-existent987/tablegis.git
 ```

-3、After downloading the project, it is convenient to import from local files for modification.
+3. After downloading the project, it is convenient to import from local files for modification.
 ```bash
 import sys
 import pandas as pd